kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : TODAY hosts Savannah Guthrie, Hoda Kotb, and Al Roker will host the event this year.
 The Broadway performances this year will come from the casts of Ain\'t Too Proud - The Life and Times of The Temptations, Hamilton, Jagged Little Pill, and Mean Girls.
 Plus, the Radio City Music Hall Rockettes will bring their Christmas magic to the festivities.

+#### Best of Musical Gala 2010 - Dortmund - February 24, 2010
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Pia Douwes, Ana Milva Gomez, Elizabeth Huebert, DMJ, Mark Seibert, Patrick Stanke, Willemijn Verkaik, Anton Zetterholm

+NOTES
+: Staged concert.
+Two cams edited together.

+#### Do You Hear the People Sing? - Indianapolis - October 7, 2011
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `1 DVD` `3.47 GB`

+CAST
+: Stephanie J. Block, Terrence Mann, Lea Salonga, Peter Lockyer, Marie Zamora and Indianapolis Symphony Orchestra

+NOTES
+: A beautiful capture of this equally beautiful concert featuring the music of Boublil and Schonberg.
+Includes songs from Les Miserables, Miss Saigon, The Pirate Queen, Martin Guerre and La Revolution Francaise.
+This was a truely stunning concert with sensational performances and very well put together.
+Not only the solo performers shine, but the Orchestra and Choir are stunning!
+A

+#### Hey, Mr. Producer!: The Musical World of Cameron Mackintosh - 1998
+{: .no_toc .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD` `Commercial DVD`

+CAST
+: Colm Wilkinson, Lea Salonga, Russ Abbot, Julie Andrews, Michael Ball, John Barrowman, Peter Bayliss, Brian Blessed, Vadim Bondar, Kevyn Brackett, David Campbell, Judi Dench, Hal Fowler, Maria Friedman, Ellen Greene, Ruthie Henshall, Laurie Holloway, Jasna Ivir, Hugh Jackman, Teddy Kempner, Trent Kendall, Monroe Kent III, David Kernan, Tom Lehrer

+NOTES
+: Live recording of a 1998 concert given at the Lyceum Theater, London, as introduced by Dame Julie Andrews , in the presence of Her Majesty the Queen and HRH the Duke of Edinburgh.
+It was originally recorded for television. this 164 minutes concert, with at least 56 songs, from some of the biggest, most popular musicals to play New York's Broadway and/or London's West End, shows the magic and influence of Cameron Mackintosh on the world of musical theater. it brings together on one stage quite a few theatrical and celluloid stars, for a total of over 200 performers.

+#### The Nightmare Before Christmas - Benefit Concert - October 31, 2020
+{: .no_toc .d-inline-block }

+FORMAT
+: MP4 `1080p` `1.42 GB`

+CAST
+: Rafael Casal, Adrienne Warren, James Monroe Igle, Danny Burstein, Nik Walker, Lesli Margherita, Rob McClure, Kathryn Allison, Jenni Barber, Erin Clemons, Fergie L. Philippe, Jawan Jackson, Brian Gonzales

+NOTES
+: A concert presentation of the Tim Burton/Danny Elfman classic animated film, as interpreted by some of Broadway\'s ghoulishly talented artists.
+The proceeds collected will benefit The Actors Fund and Lymphoma Research Foundation.

+#### Standing Ovations I - New York City - May 23, 2004
+{: .no_toc .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Stephanie J. Block, Felicia Finley, Alison Fraser, Cheyenne Jackson, Erin Leigh Peck, Kate Shindle, Laura Bell Bundy, Matt Cavanaugh, Susan Egan, Max von Essen, Andrea McArdle, Mandy Gonzalez

+#### Tom Kitt & Friends - Joe's Pub - October 6, 2008
+{: .no_toc .d-inline-block }

+juniper47
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Tom Kitt with Kelli O'Hara, Aaron Tveit, Alice Ripley, Amy Spanger, Gavin Creel, Billy Porter, Amanda Green, Jenn Colella, Julia Murney and Brooks Ashmanskas

+NOTES
+: Shot in 16:9 widescreen.
+The first song was filmed a bit too dark (forgot to change settings), and the second song is audio-only (I don't remember why), but the rest of the concert video is intact.
+The video is steady with close zooms.
+No obstructions on main performers, but off-stage singers in a couple of the group numbers could not be filmed.
+Great music written by Tom Kitt (including songs from Next To Normal and High Fidelity), performed by some of the greatest talents on Broadway.
+(My personal favorite is Julia Murney's "Perfect".)

+### Audios

+#### \#SOBLESSED: Live!
+(Annoying Actor Friend) - 54 Below - September 20, 2014
+{: .no_toc .d-inline-block }

+juniper47
+{: .label .label-blue }

+FORMAT
+: MP3 `28 tracks`

+CAST
+: Corey Cott, Paige Faure, Jessica Grové, Andy Jones, Nikka Graff Lanzarone, Lesli Margherita, Ellyn Marie Marsh, Kyle Dean Massey, Julia Murney, Nic Rouleau, Keala Settle, Tom Souhrada, Stephen Wallem

 #### The American Songbook: Best of Broadway - Boston Symphony Hall - June 17, 2011
 {: .no_toc .d-inline-block }